Two sided ergodic singular control and mean field game for diffusions: Control problem

 Then, to establish the optimality within $\mathcal{A}$ it is necessary to obtain the other inequality.
-This task is carried out with the help of the solution of the free boundary problem \eqref{free} below, as done in \cite{HDF}.
-The mentioned differences with this situation require different hypotheses and slightly different arguments.

-\begin{theorem}[Verification] Consider a diffusion defined by \eqref{sde}, a pair of controls $(D,U)\in\mathcal{A}$ and a cost function satisfying Assumptions \ref{A:assumptions:}.
+This task is carried out with the help of the solution of the free boundary problem \eqref{free} below, similarly to \cite{CDF}.
+The mentioned differences with this situation require different hypotheses and slightly different arguments. \begin{theorem}[Verification] Consider a diffusion defined by \eqref{sde} and a cost function $c(x)$ satisfying Assumption \ref{A:Assumptions2}.
 Suppose that there exist a constant $\lambda \geq 0$ and a function $u \in C^2(\mathbb{R})$ such that